wp-plugins/oik/readme.txt

 12. oik options - More information for [bw_show_googlemap]

 == Upgrade Notice ==
+= 2.2-alpha.0326 =
+Required for WordPress 3.9

+= 2.2-alpha.0303 =
+Upgrades for oik-plugins

+= 2.2-alpha.0218 =
+Changes to [bw_cycle] for RJD Technology Limited to use fx=scrollVert

+= 2.2-alpha.0208 =
+Required for oik-plugins.

 = 2.1 =
 Tested with WordPress 3.8.1.
 Please see the Changelog for the full set of changes between 2.0.1 and 2.1.